Is Barcelona safe for new travelers?

 This is due to the fact that the main tourist areas more central to the city such as the Ramblas are targeted by the gangs for pickpocketing.

-- The current U.S. Department of State Travel Advisory at the date of this report’s publication assesses Spain at Level 2, increased caution due to terrorism.
+- The U.S. Department of State Travel Advisory at the date of this report’s publication assesses Spain at Level 2, increased caution due to terrorism.
 Exercise increased caution in Barcelona and Catalonia due to civil unrest.

 - From March 14th to June 20th, 2020, there was a 56% drop in petty theft and a 38 percent drop in robberies using force.